seanriceaz/seanriceaz.github.io/work.md

 title: Work
 subtext: Reflection on my past work experience and key takeaways from each.
 permalink: /work/
+excerpt: A brief history of Sean Rice's work in user experience design
 ---
 ## Ethology (Formerly 29th Drive)